South Korea–Turkey relations: Economic relations

 In 2013, both countries entered into a free trade agreement.

 The two countries signed an agreement on trade promotion and economic technical corporation in 1977.
 The visits of Turkish president in 1982 and the prime minister's visit in 1986 gave great importance to economic cooperation with Korea after their accelerated economic growth and Turkey chose to emulate Korea's economic model and called it the "Korean model", it was during this time that many business-related visits occurred from Turkey to Korea to learn Korea's economy development.

 The first official Korea-Turkey Joint Economy committee meeting was held in Ankara in 1981 and the private level Korea-Turkey Business Council was established in 1987 and the first meeting was held in Istanbul, in 1989 when both Korea and Turkey were searching for new markets to export their products.
 In the mid 1980s Korean companies began investing in Turkey and Turkey's domestic market became a gateway to Europe and the Middle East for Korean businesses.

 The first investment from Korea came in 1987 when GoldStar created a joint investment company with Vestel and began manufacturing microwave ovens and color TV's at a factory in Manisa.
 The same year Samsung Electronics collaborated with Tatış Holding and manufactured color TV's and video cassette players at a factory in İzmir.
 They were followed by LG Electronics, Hyundai, Daewoo, and others.
 Hyundai Motor Company began to export vehicles to Turkey in 1990 and constructed an automobile factory in İzmit in 1995.

 The trade volume between the two countries was only $8,000 U.S. dollars in 1965; in 1970 it increased to $59,000; in 1980 it was already $63 million; in 1990 it neared to $515 million; in 2007 it was over $4 billion US dollars.

 The defense industry cooperation also increased between the two countries.
 Starting in 1980s.
 Korean firms lead several Turkish defense programs including the manufacturing of the T-155 Fırtına howitzers and a main battle tank, and training aircraft worth billions of dollars.

-More recently South Korean and Turkish construction firms came together to build Çanakkale 1915 Bridge, a 2,023 m, $2.8 billion suspension bridge to span the Dardanelles, Turkey.
+South Korean and Turkish construction firms came together to build Çanakkale 1915 Bridge, a 2,023 m, $2.8 billion suspension bridge to span the Dardanelles, Turkey.
 The Export–Import Bank of Korea will provide the export credit agency portion of the financing for the project.